passagemath/passagemath-pkg-ore_algebra/README.md

 Arch Linux users will need at least the `cython` and `python-pkgconfig` packages.

-### Using ore_algebra without installation

-To use ore_algebra directly from a git checkout (without installation), run

-    sage -python setup.py build_ext --inplace

-from the checkout, and add the `src/` directory to your Python `sys.path`.

-ore_algebra contains compiled (Cython) modules which are automatically built as part of the installation procedure.
-Installation will fail if they cannot be built.
-Only some specific features depend on these modules, though, and the core features should work even if Cython modules are unavailable.

 ### Using ore_algebra in a virtual Python environment (no SageMath installation required)

 Create and activate a virtual environment: